kctjohnson/GoChip/docs/chip8-language.md

 ## Labels

-You can put labels in your code to jump to rather that figuring out and writing jump addresses yourself.
+You can put labels in your code to jump to rather than figuring out and writing jump addresses yourself.

 ```MOV REG[0], 0